DIMSDELAMOS/Camp-Management/README.md

 * **Interaction:** Extensive use of Drag & Drop, TrackBars, PictureBoxes, and ComboBoxes.
 * **Data Handling:** Runtime state management using static variables for seamless data flow between forms without an external database.

-## 📸 Screenshots
-*(Optional: Upload screenshots of the MapSelectionForm or EnergyForm here to make the repo look great!)*

 ## 📦 How to Run